garciaone/g_one_toolkit/README.md

     - **optional_selection**: "L_Eye", "R_Eye", "L_Eyebrow", "R_Eyebrow","Brow_Ridge","Nose", "Lips","Chin","Face"
     - **grow_selection**: Expands the selection to neighbouring points on the face mesh.
 - **Falloff**
-    - **falloff_mode**: "simple-2D", "mesh-aware-3D" – Note: "inner_falloff" and "feather_falloff" will need to be re-adjusted based on which falloff method is selected. "mesh-aware-3D" requires much smaller values.
+    - **falloff_mode**: "simple-2D", "mesh-aware-3D" – Note: "inner_falloff" and "feather_falloff" will need to be re-adjusted based on which falloff method is selected. "mesh-aware-3D" requires much smaller values, currently only stable with a feather_falloff <= 0.05, anything greater will require post_blur_2D to attempt to smooth out the flicker, generally post blur is recommended when experiencing artefacts while using mesh-aware-3D method.
     - **inner_falloff**: The internal distance of the soft falloff; larger values create a softer mask.
 Note: Set to 0 for hard edge mask
     - **feather_falloff**: The external distance of the soft falloff; larger values create a softer mask.
 Note: Set to 0 for hard edge mask
 - **Post Operations**